daniellerch/daniellerch.github.io/_posts/2018-05-06-image-stego-lsbr.md

 <br>
 By this way we can hide at most one bit per pixel, so the capacity of this method is the eighth part of the number of pixels.

-In this example We are going to use the Lena image, a common image in steganography and watermarking:
+In this example we are going to use the Lena image, a common image in steganography and watermarking:

 ![lena]({{ site.baseurl }}/images/hns_lena.png)